pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Upgrading to synthetic intelligemce
 The current technology in artificial intelligence is very good.
 In my experience, it can amplify productivity by many times.
-However, it has challenges each of which I propose a solution.
+However, it has challenges each of which I propose a solution which I call synthetic intelligence.

 ## Challenge 1: Alignment
 How can we ensure that synthetic intelligent agents or systems' actions, goals, and "values" do not conflict with short or long-term human well-being?